tomfun/eq-pulse-audio/README.md

 # Compress audio similiar for people perception
 We don't feel much low and very high frequencies

-This is example of setup lulseaudio and dirty script to stick to a sink for some plugin
+This is example of setup pulseaudio and dirty script to stick to a sink for some plugin

 # Use